Difference-in-Differences Estimation with Spatial Spillovers: Estimation of Effects

-Panel (a) uses a single indicator for being between 0 and 60 miles from treatment and the difference between the bar and the estimated counterfactual trend is the estimated spillover effect which in this case is about 0.6.
-This number masks that units within the first 15 miles have a treatment effect of 1 or larger and units between 40 and 60 miles have 0 spillover effects.
-Figure (b) on the other hand uses 4 indicators for every 15-mile interval (0-15, 15-30, 30-45, and 45-60 miles).
-This improves the estimate of a single ring in two ways.
-Multiple rings are better able to capture the decaying nature of spillover effects over distance.
-Furthermore, the ring that is included past the true maximum distance where spillover effects occur (45-60 miles) has a point estimate near zero.
 The rings method is a semi-parametric estimator in the sense that as the number of rings increase and their width shrinks, the estimates would trace out the spillover effect function (subject to $\bar{d}$ satisfying assumption (\ref{assumption:local})).
 However, the precision of estimates would decrease as the number of rings increases and therefore there is a bias-variance trade-off in the number and width of rings.\footnote{\citet{Clarke_2017} proposes a cross-validation technique for optimally choosing the number of rings and their techniques that uses the out-of-sample mean square prediction error as a way to estimate the bias-variance tradeoff. \citet{Butts_2021} provides a data-driven method to selecting rings under a more strict version of the parallel trends assumption.}

 One disadvantage of using a set of indicators for \textit{the nearest} treated unit is that some spillover effects are additive in the number of nearby treated units.
 In this case, summarizing exposure by the distance to the closest treated unit fails to capture important information on the location of other treated units and the coefficients on the ring indicators might be interpreted incorrectly.
 One potential solution is to count the number of treated units within each ring instead of creating indicators for the nearest treated unit.
-This additive version of rings however no longer removes all bias from the direct effect of treatment unless the exposure mapping is correctly specified.
-Therefore, if spillover effects are expected to be additive in nature, separate estimation of the direct effect and spillover effects would be the preferred method.
+This additive version of rings however no longer removes all bias from the treatment effect estimate unless the exposure mapping is correctly specified.
+Therefore, if spillover effects are expected to be additive in nature, separate estimation of the total effect and spillover effects would be the preferred method.